markalvincadangin/TaskTrackr/README.md

     ```
     http://localhost/TaskTrackr
     ```
+2. Register a new account or log in.
-2. Start managing your tasks!
+3. Start managing your tasks, projects, and groups!
+4. Set your reminder preferences and dark mode in the Settings page.

 ## Contributing